trueheart78/trueheart78.com/wishlist.md

 1. [Mario and Rabbids (Switch) - $60][mario-and-rabbids] [_Stores or Online_]
   - May be cheaper from other places than Amazon.
-1. [Sony DualShock 4 USB Wireless Adaptor - $45][ds4-adapter] [_Stores or Online_]
-  - Let's me use my PS4 controller to play games I have on my laptop.

 ## Gift Cards / If All Else Fails